GoogleCloudPlatform/java-docs-samples/appengine-java8/postgres/README.md

 # Postgre SQL sample for Google App Engine J8
-This sample demonstrates how to use [Cloud SQL](https://cloud.google.com/cloudsql/) on Google App Engine standard Java 8
+This sample demonstrates how to use [PostgreSql](https://cloud.google.com/sql/) on Google App Engine standard Java 8

 ## Setup